tetratelabs/wazero/site/content/languages/go.md

 go version devel go1.19-c5da4fb7ac Fri Jul 22 20:12:19 2022 +0000 darwin/amd64
 ```

+Tips:
-Note: The above `bin/go` was built with whatever go version you had in your
+* The above `bin/go` was built with whatever go version you had in your path!
-path!
+* `GOARCH` here is what the resulting `go` binary can target.
+It isn't the
+  architecture of the current host (`GOHOSTARCH`).

 ### Setup ENV variables for your branch.